The Hamptons, Long Island AVA

-The Hamptons, Long Island is an American Viticultural Area (AVA) located entirely within eastern Suffolk County, New York, and includes the entire South Fork of Long Island and the townships of Southampton and East Hampton.
-It was established on May 16, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition, authored by winemaker Richard Olsen-Harbich, and submitted by Mr. Lyle Greenfield, owner of the Bridgehampton Winery of Bridgehampton, for the land area of the South Fork of Eastern Long Island known as "The Hamptons, Long Island."
+The Hamptons, Long Island is an American Viticultural Area (AVA) located entirely within eastern Suffolk County, New York, and includes the entire South Fork of Long Island and the townships of Southampton and East Hampton including Gardiners Island.
+It was established as the nation's 77^{th}, the state's fourth and the island’s initial wine appellation on May 16, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition, authored by winemaker Richard Olsen-Harbich, and submitted by Mr. Lyle Greenfield, owner of the Bridgehampton Winery of Bridgehampton, for the land area of the South Fork of Eastern Long Island known as "The Hamptons, Long Island."